MarcGrad/HMMER_sequence_fixer/README.md

-# HMMER_sequence_fixer v3 :octocat:
+# HMMER_sequence_fixer v3
-this is still preliminary version please msg me if want help me upgrade script!
+This is still preliminary version :octocat: please msg me if want help me upgrade script!

 restrictions: works only with uniprot id, only fasta format